That Should Be A Movie: The Battle of Chipyong-ni, Part III

 Operation Roundup, February 5th-11th, 1051.

 The work for Colonel Paul J. Freeman, the 23rd Infantry Regiment and the French Battalion was not finished.
 They were ordered to advance to Chipyong-ni and hold the transportation hub to protect the flank of the 10th Corps as it launched its offensive, Operation Roundup.
 This operation was intended to destroy all enveloped all communist forces in the vicinity of Hongcheon.
 The Tomahawks’ mission was to hold the hill ground as the western anchor for a liner of the departure for the offense.
 What the Americans did not know was that the Chinese were also planning an offensive to destroy all U.N. forces north of Hoengseong.
 If the communists destroyed two ROK divisions in the line, they would have a clear shot to the south.
 The Chinese general Mishal Peng Dehuai assigned the 39th Army to deal with the 2nd Infantry Division.
-Two Chinese divisions would be ordered to cut off the American regiments at Chipyong-ni
+Two

-As Freeman, the 23rd and the French waited at the crossroads, they were joined by a combat engineer company, 82nd Antiaircraft Artillery Battalion, and a battery of 15mms manned by a segregated black unit, the 503rd Field Artillery Battalion’s Baker Battery.
+As Freeman, the 23rd and the French waited at the crossroads, they were joined by a combat engineer company, the 82nd Antiaircraft Artillery Battalion, and a battery of 15mms manned by a segregated black unit, the 503rd Field Artillery Battalion’s Baker Battery.
 They were also joined by the 1st Ranger Company, which was better suited for hit-and-run raids than defense.
 Freeman had the regiment strengthen their lines and plant boobytraps, like mines and tripwires, in the area in front of their positions.
 Some of these traps were fougasses, cans planted in or holes dug in the ground that were then filled with gasoline and then pointed toward the approaching enemy.
 Freeman also ordered patrols to maintain contact with the communist forces at all times so as not to be caught by surprise.

 Photo Credit: The Korean War Project.